documaster/documaster-api/v1/examples.md

 Update the title of an Entry and move it to a different Section without changing anything else.

+_Note that users without access to the previous Section would be able to see changes done to the Entry while it was in it!.
+See [Note on change logs](access-control.md#note-on-change-logs) for more information._

 Request:
 ```
 PUT /entry HTTP/1.1